onflow/cadence/runtime/language.md

 create SomeResource()
 ```

-Resource are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, or passed as an argument to a function.
-When the resource was moved, the constant or variable that referered to the resource before the move becomes **invalid**.
+Resources are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, or passed as an argument to a function.
+When the resource was moved, the constant or variable that referred to the resource before the move becomes **invalid**.

 To make the move explicit, the move operator `<-` must be used when the resource is the initial value of a constant or variable, when it moved to a different variable, or when it moved to a function.